-The colorful seaside town of Kinslale was like eye candy to me and it was so very charming!
-The town itself can be a wonderful day trip or a get away weekend while in Ireland.
-The buildings along the harbor are no more than a couple stories high, original and brightly colored.
-The whole village was simply adorable and who does not like adorable?
+The colorful seaside town of Kinslale was like eye candy to me, and it was so very charming!
+The town itself can be a wonderful day trip, or a get away weekend while in Ireland.
+The buildings along the harbor are no more than a couple stories high, original, and brightly colored.
+The whole village was simply adorable, and who does not like adorable?

 Kinsale is a casual village that can be accessed by foot or bike.
-There are fun things to do as well, like he harbour cruise that I recommend.
+There are fun things to do here, like he harbour cruise that I recommend.
 It is a slow relaxing hour cruise around the bay with a historical narrative.
 Keep reading for more information on the harbour cruise.

 To get to the village Kinsale is very easy.
 There are buses that leave the Cork city bus station every hour or so.
 You can buy your ticket there and hop on.
 The bus will bring you to the center of Kinsale, next to the Visitor’s Center.

 There are several places to dine, have a drink, snack or have a coffee here.
-Please keep reading to find my suggestions and reviews of where I ate in Kinsale.
+Please keep reading to find my suggestions, and reviews of where I ate in Kinsale.